-The Cardinals are improving, trying to reach Haggans’ goal of being a “team on the rise.”
+The Cardinals are improving, trying to reach Haggans' goal of being a "team on the rise."
 They ran the ball better with Beanie Wells Sunday.
 They have a defense that doesn't fall apart.
 Their passing game still hasn't clicked like they believe it eventually will.

 They play like nothing really can faze them, like they can handle anything they encounter.
 The defense wanted to get that point across right before the final gun, when they huddled on the sideline and then burst on to the field, bellowing their satisfaction with their accomplishment.

-“People laughed at us when were 9-7 and limping into the playoffs," defensive tackle Bryan Robinson said.
+"People laughed at us when were 9-7 and limping into the playoffs," defensive tackle Bryan Robinson said.
 "People laughed and said Pittsburgh was going to kill us in the Super Bowl.
 People are still laughing.

 "But it's OK.
 We're still winning.
 We're that team that's under the radar.
 Take notice.
 You see us, it's going to be a fight."